 Patient Safety and Error Reduction

-Among the most important benefits of EHR integration is to the safety of patients.
+Among the most important benefits of EHR integration is the safety of patients.
 Paper records suffer from types of errors, starting from misread handwriting up to the lost information.
 EHRs minimize these risks by digitizing the entire process.
-This digital pathway can also alert for potential problems for example, drug interactions, drug–drug interactions, or allergic reactions, and can therefore provide additional safety to patients.
+This digital pathway can also alert potential problems for example, drug interactions, drug–drug interactions, or allergic reactions, and can therefore provide additional safety to patients.

 Accurate Records: With digital images, there is a reduced chance of misreading written data, and information may be revised in real-time to guarantee that all staff is working with the current and most accurate information.